feathersui/feathersui-starling/documentation/help/markdown/header.md

 this.addChild( header );
 ```

-Next, we'll add a back button to the `left items` region.
+Next, we'll add a back button to the left side of the header.

 ``` code
 var backButton:Button = new Button();